abbu1809/Stayfinder/readme.md

 - Leave reviews and ratings for listings
 - Delete your own reviews
 - Flash messages for feedback
-- Responsive, modern UI with Bootstrap and custom styling
+- Responsive, modern UI with Bootstrap 5 and custom styling
+- Filter and search listings
 - Error handling with friendly error pages
 - Social links and contact info in the footer